 A carer salary can be granted to individuals who have a particularly burdensome and essential nursing and care duty at home.
 The aim is to allow families to continue caring for their loved ones.
 If you have not applied for assistance allowance from NAV (nav.no), you are required to apply for this at the same time.

 - Personal assistance

 User-controlled personal assistance is primarily intended for individuals who have extensive assistance needs.
 Personal assistance includes help with daily living, practical tasks associated with the household, help in self-care and personal grooming.
-The municipality also has several other services and facilities such as a Healthy Living Centre, relief, various types of assistive aids that can be borrowed from the, Technical Aid Centre, adapted transport system (TT card), loans and grants for the modification of housing, etc.
+The municipality also has several other services and facilities such as a Healthy Living Centre, relief, various types of assistive aids that can be borrowed from the, Technical Aid Centre, adapted transport system (TT card), loans and grants for the modification of housing, et cetera.

 - Healthy Life Centres

 A Healthy Life Centre (HLC) (helsedirektoratet.no) is an interdisciplinary primary health care service which offers effective, knowledge-based measures for people with, or in high risk of disease, who need support in health behaviour change and in coping health problems and chronic disease.
 The HLC is part of the public health care service in the municipality

 Employees and rights

-As an employee, you are entitled to self-declared sick leave (nav.no) without having to submit a medical certificate if you are unable to work due to illness.
+As an employee, you are entitled to self-certification (nav.no) without having to submit a medical certificate if you are unable to work due to illness.